What is a breast MRI?

 - Are pregnant or think you may be pregnant

-- Are afraid of small, enclosed spaces (claustrophobic)
+- Have a fear of small, enclosed spaces (claustrophobic)

 - Are breastfeeding

-- You may be injected with contrast.
-This is a special dye that makes the MRI image sharp.
+You may be injected with contrast, a special dye that makes the MRI image sharp.

 Your health care provider will discuss the test results with you during a follow-up appointment or over the phone.